Libensemble/libensemble/docs/overview_usecases.rst

 with keeping confusion to a minimum when communicating about libEnsemble and it's capabilities.

-* **Execute / Run**: Start a program on a machine or node.

-* **Job**: Generally overarching unit of work submitted, scheduled, or queued, then launched, oftentimes on a remote machine.
-May contain one or more tasks.

-* **Launch**: Initiate or execute some program or process.

 * **Manager**: Single process directed to facilitate communication between other processes.
+Within libEnsemble, the *Manager* process configures and passes work to and from the workers.

 * **Submit**: Enqueue or indicate that one or more jobs or tasks needs to be launched.
+When using the libEnsemble executor, a *submitted* task is executed immediately or queued for execution.

 * **Tasks**: Sub-processes or independent units of work.
-Many tasks make up a job.
+Workers perform *tasks* as directed by the manager; tasks may include submitting external programs for execution using the executor.

-* **Worker**: An additional process responsible for performing units of work, which may include submitting or executing tasks.
+* **Worker**: An additional process responsible for performing units of work, which may include submitting or executing tasks. *Worker* processes run generation and simulation routines, submit additional tasks for execution, and pass results to the manager.

+.. * **Execute / Run**: Start a program on a machine or node.

+.. * **Job**: Generally overarching unit of work submitted, scheduled, or queued, then launched, oftentimes on a remote machine.
+May contain one or more tasks.

+.. * **Launch**: Initiate or execute some program or process.